Hamza1871/E-Voting-System/README.md

 # E-Voting-System
-e-voting-system develop in Php adn Mysql.
+e-voting-system develop in Php and Mysql.